12. Charts

 memory usage: 16.7+ KB

-Take a look above and you’ll see that pandas is treating our date column as an object.
+Take a look above and you’ll see that pandas is treating the date column as an object.
 That means we can’t chart it using Python’s system for working with dates.

 But we can fix that.
 The to_datetime method included with pandas can handle the conversion.
 Here’s how to reassign the date column after making the change.